Multi-Agent Teams Hold Experts Back: Experiments

 To examine whether the expertise synergy gap worsens as teams grow larger, we conduct experiments on the human psychology tasks varying team size (2, 4, and 8 agents) while holding discussion rounds constant at four.
 For each team size and task, we measure the strong synergy gap (Team Score $-$ \emph{Best Individual} Score) and compute the correlation between team size and performance degradation.

 \paragraph{Key Finding.} Larger teams perform increasingly worse relative to the expert (RQ3): we find statistically significant positive correlations between team size and synergy gap across all tasks and information conditions (all $p < 0.05$; Figure~\ref{fig:expertise-dilution-combined}; correlation coefficients and p-values in Table~\ref{tab:expertise-dilution-correlations}).
 This expertise dilution effect is robust---it persists even when teams are explicitly told who the expert is (\emph{Reveal Expert} condition), demonstrating that simply identifying expertise is insufficient.
-The consistency across all three human psychology tasks suggests that expertise dilution is a fundamental limitation of current LLM team collaboration, likely driven by increased ``compromise pressure'' where more voices dilute the expert signal.
+The consistency across all three human psychology tasks suggests that expertise dilution is a robust limitation of current LLM team collaboration in the settings we study, with more voices diluting the expert's signal as teams grow.